mjugger/shapesite/README.md

 ```
 node index.js
 ```
-to start the express server and then go to `localhost:3003` to see the site.
+to start the express server.
+Go to `localhost:3003` to see the site.
 The web server runs the site from the `dist/` build directory.
-#How to build
+# How to build
 This project leverages `gulp.js` to build the project and watch for changes. to do a build just run:
 ```